 Tips for visiting your representative

-If you are very knowledgeable about your issue, and want to have more of an impact, it is often wise to follow up your letter or phone call with a visit to your elected officials.
+If you are very knowledgeable about your issue, and want to have more of an impact, it is often wise to follow up your email or phone call with a visit to your elected officials.
+This may be challenging due to visitation restrictions during the COVID-19 pandemic, however, some officials will still allow in-person visits.
 Often, if your representative is unable to schedule a meeting, they will designate an appropriate staff member to meet with you.
 Here are some tips to help you have an informative and effective meeting with any national, state or local official:

 Schedule in Advance